 What is Business Analytics?

-Since, many years in the past, many corporations used to make decisions based mostly on opinions rather than decisions primarily based on correct data analysis.
+For, many years in the past, many corporations used to make decisions based mostly on opinions rather than decisions primarily based on correct data analysis.
 Opinion based decision making may be dangerous that often results in an incorrect decision.

 The main goal of business analytics is to enhance the standard of decision making utilizing data analysis.